 I’m by no means saying you should go to Clarion instead of taking a university course (the whole creative writing masters thing is way outside the scope of this post).
 That sort of choice is up to you.
 But if you’re looking for something shorter term, which has very real prospects of spring-boarding you towards a genre fiction career, then the proof is in the pudding.
 What’s more, you’ll find the Clarion name carries a cachet of its own.
 So perhaps getting a piece of paper with your name on it at the end is a moot point?
 Only you can answer that!

 Want to know more about Clarion?
-Alumna Liz Argall has an awesome collection of graduate experiences and other resources over on her website.
+I’ve written another post about preparing for the workshop.
+And alumna Liz Argall has an awesome collection of graduate experiences and other resources over on her website.

 Tags: Clarion Writers' Workshop, fantasy, genre fiction, science fiction, speculative fiction, writing career, writing workshops